-Give you car a quick but thorough maintenance check.
+Give your car a quick but thorough maintenance check.

-For example: oil change, tire pressure, top off fluids, fill gas tank
+For example, oil change, tire pressure, top off fluids, fill the gas tank

-This is a great preventative measure for you car, as well as your for your peace of mind when on the road.
+This is a great preventative measure for your car, as well as for your peace of mind when on the road.

 9) Arrange Pet Care (and Plant Care)

 Although you may only be gone a few days, if you have any pets (or plants), you want to be sure that you have some plan for their care.

 Start to follow the weather forecast for your travel destination at least a week in advance.